 Next, I grabbed one of the wood slices from the tree that Mike had cut down for the studio.
 P.S.
 Did you see the last studio update?
 We’re making progress!!

-Then, I had my lovely assistant help me cut through the middle of the wood slice in order to put the battery operated clock mechanism into it.
+Then, cut through the middle of the wood slice in order to put the battery operated clock mechanism into it.
 I wanted to be able to easily change the battery so having the backside open was a must!

 NOTE: Please remember that whenever you use wood, or bring anything into your home from outdoors you must always thoroughly clean and disinfect.